PunchThrough/bean-sdk-android/README.md

 Then sync with Gradle and Android Studio will install the Bean SDK from Maven Central.

-# Use the SDK
+# Usage and Examples

 Check out our [Bean SDK API Documentation](http://punchthrough.github.io/bean-sdk-android/) to learn more about the Bean SDK's available methods.

 ## List nearby Bean(s)

 This snippet makes use of the `BeanManager` and the Listener pattern to provide callbacks when Beans are discovered and when the discovery process is complete.

 ```java
 final List<Bean> beans = new ArrayList<>();